taolicd/taolicd.github.io/_posts/blog/2016-04-30-HadoopSpark.markdown

 In essence, Spark reads data from other sources and stores it in resilient distributed dataset (RDD), a read-only multiset of data items distributed over a cluster of machines.
 This mechanism greatly improves Spark's speed when doing data processing.

-Spark supports programs written in Scala, Python, Java and R. Spark's ecosystem contains the following;
+Spark supports programs written in Scala, Python, Java and R. Spark's ecosystem contains the following:

  * Spark Shark, SQL on Spark
  * Spark Streaming, for real-time data streaming
  * Spark MLLib, machine learning library on Spark
- * GraphX, graph computation
+ * GraphX, graph computation on Spark
  * SparkR, R on Spark